-- 1. Assessment results will be provided to parents within 14 days. - 2.
-Parents of students who need supplemental instruction will be informed by the district that their student is receiving these services and offered an invitation for a discussion with the student's teacher. - 3.
-An additional explanation of the literacy program and supports will occur in October or November during fall parent/teacher conferences. - 4.
-Parents of students receiving interventions will receive progress reports at the end of each trimester.
-Parents will also receive emails from the elementary principal highlighting assessment windows, school-wide results, and suggestions for strengthening their child's literacy skills.
+- 1. Beginning of the year in pre-school (fall packet) there will be an explanation of the core literacy instructional practices and the multi-level systems of support as implemented in the district.
+This will include an explanation of entrance and exit criteria for students needing interventions, assessments used, data collected, problem-solving practices used when indicated by diagnostic and progress monitoring data, and classroom supports used with all students. - 2.
+Assessment results will be provided to parents within 14days. - 3.
+Parents of students who need supplemental instruction will be informed by the district that their student is receiving these services and offered an invitation for a conference with the student's teacher. - 4.
+An additional explanation of the literacy program and supports will occur in October or November during fall parent/teacher conferences. - 5.
+Parents of students receiving interventions will receive quarterly progress reports.
+Parents will also receive quarterly emails from the elementary principal highlighting assessment windows, school-wide results, and suggestions for strengthening their child's literacy skills.